Leaving Summer Behind

 This is also a wonderful time to plant trees, shrubs, perennials.
 Our soil stays warm enough through the fall for robust root growth underground.
 Fall rains help to nourish the growth and while your new plants settle in you don’t need to worry too much about supplemental watering.
 Next spring your plants will be primed for new growth and flowers with a healthy root system to support them.

 Fall annuals such as colorful and sweet smelling pansies will weather the cold and rain while bringing cheer to your garden.
-Tucking a pot full on your porch or balcony will keep color all winter long.
-Pansies are also edible so add a few to your salads this winter.
-Primroses are also good choices and though perennial plants often grow like an annual in our climate.
+Tucking a pot full on your porch or balcony will keep color front and center all winter long.
+Pansies are also edible so add a few to your salads this winter. there is one good reason to not spray them with pesticides!
+Primroses are also good choices and though they are technically perennial plants they often grow like an annual in our climate.
 You can enjoy their bloom through fall and part of winter and then they will rebloom in the spring if planted in a semi-sunny spot in the garden.
 Certain varieties like ‘Wanda’ primroses will multiply and you can divide them and replant them in different parts of the garden in the spring or fall.

 Even More Rain